 The truth is that food waste is another huge problem.

-The trick here is to not shop while you are hungry and not forget about all the food in your fridge.
+- do not forget about all the food in your fridge

 5. Bring your own containers